samarjeet/samar.github.io/_posts/2019-10-10-thermodynamics.md

 ---

 Now we focus on the energy of the system.
-Energy of the system can be increased by heating `dQ` the system.
+Energy of the system can be increased by heating the system or by doing work on the system.

+`dE = dQ - dW` first law of thermodynamics

+While the (internal) energy `E` is a state function, the quantities `Q` and `W` are not.
+This means that the path taken to change the state of a system will change the quantities Q and W but their difference will be the same.
+These are also referred to as non-exact differentials.